aungpyaeap/gower-distance-matlab/readme.md

-# Gower Distance Calculation for MATLAB
+# Gower Distance for MATLAB
-The Gower distance is a measure of similarity between two data points that can handle mixed data types [^1].
+The Gower distance is a measure of similarity and distance between two data points that can handle mixed data types [^1].
 This repository contains a MATLAB implementation of the Gower distance calculation for datasets.
 [^1]: Gower, J. C. (1971).
 A general coefficient of similarity and some of its properties.
 Biometrics, 857-871.

 **Usage:** Paste `GowerDistance()` function in MATLAB.
 Example usage is as follows.